Lilly to seek accelerated FDA approval for Alzheimer's drug this year

-June 24 (Reuters) - Eli Lilly and Co (LLY.N) said on Thursday it will apply for U.S. health regulator's accelerated approval for its experimental Alzheimer's drug this year, sending its shares up about 8% before the bell.
+(Reuters) -Eli Lilly and Co said on Thursday it will apply for U.S. health regulator’s accelerated approval for its experimental Alzheimer’s drug this year, sending its shares up about 8% before the bell.

-The news comes weeks after Biogen Inc (BIIB.O) Alzheimer's drug, Aduhelm, was approved under the U.S. Food and Drug Administration's accelerated approval pathway, for which the agency came under intense criticism as questions were raised on the strength of the clinical data. read more
+The news comes weeks after Biogen Inc Alzheimer’s drug, Aduhelm, was approved under the U.S. Food and Drug Administration’s accelerated approval pathway, for which the agency came under intense criticism as questions were raised on the strength of the clinical data.

 The drugmaker said it intends to file the marketing application based on data from the mid-stage trial.
 It is also currently testing donanemab in a late-stage study.